Our fellowship programs are designed to dovetail with our residency training program. Fellows spend one year training in subspecialty interest areas.

 The University of Minnesota / Regions Hospital offers a Combined Adult Reconstruction Trauma Fellowship under fellowship director Scott Marston, MD.

-This fellowship is a one-year training experience that will emphasize all aspects of adult reconstruction surgery including trauma, arthritis, and post-traumatic reconstruction.
+This fellowship is a one-year training experience that will emphasize all aspects of adult reconstruction surgery including trauma, arthritis, and post traumatic reconstruction.
 The fellow will participate in a high volume total joint practice including both primary and revisions with the latest technologies in TJA, including direct anterior total hip arthroplasty.
 Successful completion of the fellowship includes the execution of two publishable manuscripts, one adult reconstruction and one trauma.
 To accomplish these goals, the fellow will have access to the University of Minnesota Biomechanical Laboratory and the Regions Hospital Trauma Research Center.
 These labs feature state-of-the art resources.
-We also have a dedicated clinical research team based at Regions Hospital who are available to help with the administration and operation of all research.
+We also have a dedicated clinical research team based at Regions Hospital who are available to help with the administration and execution of all research.

 Scott Marston, MD